 - Are there long-term complications I should know about?

 - Should I seek a second opinion?
-Can you recommend another provider or hospital that has experience in treating meningiomas?
+Can you suggest a specialist or hospital that has experience in treating meningiomas?

-- Do I need to make a decision about treatment right away?
+- Do I need to decide about treatment right away?
 How long can I wait?

 Be sure to ask all the questions you have.